 Peter said that Jesus appeared in these last times for our sake, he was

-referring to our age of grace.
+referring to the last age.
 There is an age of Millennium ahead of us, but

 the age in which we are living is the last age of man’s reign, and for this